Co-authored by Ross Walker, Senior Accountant

 Employees frequently incur expenses in the course of their employment.
 Some expenses may be reimbursed by the employer, while others may be the expense of the employees.

 The type of reimbursement plan administered by the employer is important for employees because it can have a significant impact on the employees' tax liability.
+The Tax Cuts and Jobs Act (TCJA) redefined the deductibility of business expenses, resulting in disallowed deductions for out-of-pocket expenses paid by employees on their personal tax return.
+Additionally, the TCJA increased the standard deduction amount, leading to fewer individuals itemizing deductions.

 A business may have either an accountable or a nonaccountable plan.
 If the reimbursement plan does not meet all criteria for an accountable plan, it will be a nonaccountable plan.